Contact

 Expertise Summary

 I have many years of experience working internationally in different cultural contexts (Asia and Europe).
-Apart from language teaching and materials review and development, I have experience in grant writing and project development and coordination of educational and non-educational projects.
+Apart from language teaching and materials review and development, I have experience in project development and coordination of educational and non-educational projects.
 Before going into teaching, I was a Strategic Planner, and worked with a number of governmental, non-governmental and educational bodies in Southeast Asia.
 I have further been trained in translation.

 Teaching Summary